 Recording people who grew up with Guernesiais

-The bilingual title was chosen to reflect the subject matter of the project; 'vouaïe' translates as 'voice' in Guernésiais.
-Guernésiais (JEHR-nehz-yay) is the language of Guernsey, a variety of Norman French and a cousin of standard French.
+Voice - Vouaïe is a partnership project between Guernsey Museums and photographer Aaron Yeandle - and in association with Yan Marquis.
+The project began in November 2018 with the aim to engage with a hundred people by 2020.
+The bilingual title was chosen to reflect the subject matter of the project; 'vouaïe' translates as 'voice' in Guernesiais.
+Guernesiais (JEHR-nehz-yay) is the language of Guernsey, a variety of Norman French and a cousin of standard French.

-We believe that this kind of project has mental health and well-being benefits.
-The portraits are taken in people's own homes, so the project is naturally extremely personal.
+The Voice - Vouaïe team believe that this kind of project has mental health and well-being benefits.
+The recordings are taken in people's own homes, so the project is naturally extremely personal.
 Most of the participants are over the age of 70 and some live alone.
 The process of taking photographs and/or recording a conversation takes an average of 2 hours and always involves extra interaction, such as having a cup of tea or conversation.

 Phone: 01481 726518

-Post: Voice Project, Guernsey Museum, Candie Road, GY1 1UG
+Post: Voice-Vouaie Project, Guernsey Museum, Candie Road, GY1 1UG